catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 ```

 ## Installing Dependencies

-Following are the necessary dependencies needed for building the dapp.
+The following are the dependencies needed to build the dApp.

 ```shell
 # Installs Garden SDK